thisismalindu/my-website-blog/src/assembly-love.md

 ---

+As fun and eye-opening as it is to write in assembly, I’ve started to realize how tough it actually is to build full programs with it.
+Every little thing takes so many steps.
+There are no shortcuts, no built-in functions, and nothing to help you out, you have to do everything yourself.
+Even something simple, like printing text or adding numbers in a loop, turns into a long list of instructions.
+It’s cool because you learn a lot, but it can get really tiring and slow.
+That’s why I have huge respect for people like Chris Sawyer, the guy who made *RollerCoaster Tycoon* almost entirely in assembly language.
+I mean, he built a whole game, with graphics, sound, everything, using just this.
+That level of dedication and skill is honestly next level.

 That’s it for now.
 I’m seriously considering making assembly programming a regular thing.
-It’s not just “closer to the metal”-it *is* the metal.
+It’s not just “closer to the metal”, it *is* the metal.

 Let’s see where this obsession takes me.